Empire State Creates: Teaching Artist-Led Activities for Everyone

 Resources will be published on the NYC Arts in Education Roundtable and New York State Council on the Arts websites.
 Please read the Program Eligibility, Timeline, Review Process, and Guidelines below for more information or feel free to contact Executive Director, Kimberly Olsen at email@example.com with any questions.

-In order to be considered for this program, applications must be submitted by 11:59PM EST on Friday, May 21, 2021 via the online Submittable form below.
+In order to be considered for this program, applications must be submitted by 11:59PM EST on Friday, May 28, 2021 (extended from May 21!) via the online Submittable form below.
 You will not be able to edit or amend your application after it has been submitted.

 Thank you to everyone who joined us for the Information Session on Wednesday, April 28, 5-6pm ET.
 This session walked interested Teaching Artists through the application process and give space to answer questions from the community.
 A recording of this session is available on this webpage as well as on the Roundtable’s YouTube page.
 Attendance or viewing is encouraged but not required to submit an application.